maciejkos/snippets/python/security.md

 #security #hash #sha256

-1. How create a sha256 hash of a string with salt?
+1. How to create a sha256 hash of a string with salt?
 ```python

 import hashlib